JeffHeck/SchoolDataProject/_posts/2019-09-27-welcome-to-jekyll.markdown

 Currently, Washington State's K-12 schools are covered.

 Latest additions:
-- updated demographics charts for each district
+- updated demographics and SBA charts for each district with the 2018-2019 data
+- updated SBA outlier charts with the 2018-2019 data